 • Benefit from the strong advising that comes on a program where all students are taking university courses and where the advisors know Cornell and its colleges

 • Enjoy the many optional opportunities provided by EDUCO (wine and cheese tasting, excursions to other parts of France, gatherings with French students, cooking lessons, etc.) in addition to the activities planned for all students each semester.
+Note: All Spring '22 activities will be planned with current health conditions in mind.

 • Each year, Cornell, Duke, Emory, or Tulane sends a faculty member who teaches one course; other EDUCO center courses are taught by leading faculty from Sciences Po and the French universities.